Get travel and medical insurance

 1177 COVID-19 information in multiple languages

-If you are in the south of Sweden, you may wish to monitor the website of the Embassy of Ireland in Copenhagen for travel advice, particularly with regards to transiting through Copenhagen Airport.
+If you are in the south of Sweden, you may wish to monitor the website of the Embassy of Ireland in Copenhagen for travel advice.

 The best help is often close at hand so if you have problems, try talking to your local contacts, tour operator representative or hotel management.